Fayetteville man receives life sentence in murder

 FAYETTEVILLE -- Travis Trustin pleaded guilty to capital murder Monday and received a life sentence without possibility of parole.

-Trustin appeared at the hearing by video from the Washington County Detention Center.
+Trustin appeared at the hearing by video from the Washington County jail.

 Also attending by video link was the father of Chase Reel, 21, the murder victim.
 Lindsay expressed his condolences to Reel's family and hoped the sentence would bring them some measure of closure.